fabric8io/fabric8/docs/runFabric.md

 ## Running Fabric

+Make sure you have [Installed OpenShift V3](installOpenShift.html) and [Seup Your Machine](setupMachine.html) first before trying the following:

 #### Environment variables

 Now make sure you have some environment variables setup.
 (You may want to place these in your **~/.bashrc** file)